-The Company is predominately exposed to oil, metallurgical coal and various agricultural commodities.
-As a result, the Company's portfolio valuations are significantly impacted by commodity price volatility and the USD/CDN foreign exchange rate.
+The Company is predominately exposed to metallurgical coal, oil and various agricultural commodities.
+As a result, the Company's portfolio valuations are significantly impacted by commodity price volatility and the USD/CAD (see Defined Terms section) foreign exchange rate.

 Investor sentiment towards the natural resource sector has improved with some specific commodities experiencing strengthening prices.
 However, we expect a broader-based recovery to be gradual and characterized by near-term price volatility.
 We are cognizant that risks remain and that the early stages of a recovery will be fragile.
-As such, we are proceeding with caution and focusing on investments in the sectors which we believe have the most favourable outlook.
+As such, we are proceeding with caution and focusing on investments in the sectors which we believe have the most favourable outlook over our typical three to five year investment horizon.

-In order to position the the Company's investment portfolio for future growth, one of management's priorities is to exit mature investments where appropriate.
-In some cases, this has meant absorbing losses on certain legacy investments in order to generate liquidity necessary to strengthen our balance sheet and deploy capital into new investments that the current management team believes offer superior value creation potential for our shareholders.
-The Company is pleased with the progress made to date in these efforts and continues to apply this discipline to our existing investments.
-In the current portfolio, we are actively looking for opportunities to either exit mature investments such as Union Agriculture or, in the case of One Earth Farms Corp. ("OEF"), explore opportunities to improve that business's scale and efficiency.
+In order to position the Company's investment portfolio for future growth, one of management's priorities is to exit mature and legacy investments where appropriate.
+In some cases, this has meant absorbing losses on certain investments in order to generate liquidity necessary to strengthen our balance sheet and deploy capital into new investments that the current management team believes offer superior value creation potential for our shareholders.
+The Company is pleased with the progress made to date in these efforts and continues to apply this discipline to our existing legacy investments.